openvinotoolkit/npu_compiler/src/vpux_driver_compiler/docs/test_and_debug/test.md

 ## vpuxCompilerL0Test

 `vpuxCompilerL0Test` is the test suite of the Driver Compiler.
-Its test range is defined in the [vpux_driver_compiler/test/functional/scripts](../../test/functional/scripts).
+Its test range is defined in [test_smoke.json](../../test/functional/scripts/test_smoke.json) and [test.json](../../test/functional/scripts/test.json).

 ### Setup